shristipradhan/shristipradhan.github.io/_posts/2023-03-05-LwM2M-Protocol.md

 If you are working on IoT networks, you are bound to find Lightweight M2M (LwM2M) protocol useful.
 L2M2M is designed for remote management of devices which are light weight and constrained in power, computation and networking capabilities to realize the potential of IoT.

 LwM2M provides device management functions designed for sensor network's Machine to Machine (M2M) communication.
 It is built on top of Constrained Application Protocol (CoAP) and uses the architecture principle of Representational State Transfer (REST) for communication.
-It is developed by [Open Mobile Alliance (OMA)] (https://omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-lwm2m/).
+It is developed by [Open Mobile Alliance (OMA)](https://omaspecworks.org/what-is-oma-specworks/iot/lightweight-m2m-lwm2m/).

 LwM2M provides core functionalities such as device configuration, firmware update, bootstrapping, connection management and data reporting.